5G-MAG/Standards/index.md

 5G-MAG maintains [this GitHub repository](https://github.com/5G-MAG/Standards/issues) open to the community to provide feedback on specifications, in particular, comments, bug-fixing or request for new features.
 Check [Feedback to Specifications](pages/feedback.html) for all the details.

 {: .important }
-5G-MAG has currently an open process to providing feedback to the following sets of specifications.
+5G-MAG has currently an open process to provide feedback to the following sets of specifications.
   * [3GPP Specifications](https://github.com/orgs/5G-MAG/projects/33/views/1)
   * [ETSI TS 103 720](https://github.com/orgs/5G-MAG/projects/32)
   * [ETSI TS 103 972](https://github.com/orgs/5G-MAG/projects/31)